EmanueleGemo/SHIP/README.md

 As of now, the main dependency is `torch`.
 However, SHIP also uses some of the `matplotlib`, `os` and `sys` classes/functions.

 ## Citation
 E. Gemo, S. Spiga, and S. Brivio.
 "SHIP: a computational framework for simulating and validating novel technologies in hardware spiking neural networks", *Front.
-Neurosci.*, 2023, submitted.
+Neurosci.*, 2023, accepted.